app-sre/vault-restart-operator/README.md

 ## Description

-The operator monitors Kubernetes Secrets that are annotated with `vault.operator/watch: true`.
+Currently, the operator monitors Kubernetes Secrets that are annotated with `vault.operator/watch: true`.
 When a Secret with this annotation is updated—such as when a TLS certificate is rotated—the operator automatically triggers a rolling restart of the associated Vault cluster.
 This ensures that Vault nodes pick up the new certificate without manual intervention, maintaining security and minimizing downtime.

+## Example Workflow

+When a certificate in a Secret is updated, the operator performs the following steps:

+1. cert-manager updates the `vault-tls-secret`.
+2. The operator detects the change in the Secret.
+3. The operator calculates a hash of the Secret's content.
+4. The operator automatically creates a VaultRestart custom resource (CR) for the restart process.
+5. During the first reconciliation, the operator populates the `status.secretHash` field in the CR.
+6. The operator uses the hash to track further changes to the Secret and trigger additional restarts if needed.

 ## Getting Started